 Leave Things as You Found Them

 Once a lawsuit or other legal action has begun, you must resist the temptation to hide anything that looks bad.
 In legal terms, this is called “spoliation.”
-Destruction of evidence is not a crime unless you have received an official notice of spoliation but scurrying off to scrub your Facebook page looks bad.
+Destruction of evidence is not a crime unless you have received an official notice of spoliation, but scurrying off to scrub your Facebook page looks bad.
 Just leave everything alone.
 It probably isn’t as bad as you think.

 How We Can Help

-Social media is a new wrinkle in personal injury law, but it is easy for a professional handle.
-If you’ve been injured in an accident due to another person’s carelessness or negligence and aren’t sure what to do next, contact the Texas personal injury lawyers of Gibson Hill Personal Injury.
+Social media is a new wrinkle in personal injury law, but it is easy for a professional to handle.
+If you’ve been injured in an accident due to another person’s carelessness or negligence and aren’t sure what to do next, contact the Houston personal injury lawyers of Gibson Hill Personal Injury.